Tobi823/ffupdater/README.md

 - [Orbot](https://github.com/guardianproject/orbot)

 FFUpdater checks for updates in the background and downloads them as well.
-On Android 12+ or root devices, FFUpdater can also update the apps without user interaction.
+Apps can be updated without user interaction with:

+- Android 12 or higher
+- rooted smartphone
+- [Shizuku](https://shizuku.rikka.app/) / [Sui](https://github.com/RikkaApps/Sui) with Android 6 or higher

 ## How to contribute